 Sources

 Our dataset is based on an exceptional source that has never been exploited before.
-The French central bank (Bank of France) began systematically collecting the weekly or monthly balance sheets of all the world's central banks in 1891.
+The French central bank (Bank of France) began collecting systematically the weekly or monthly balance sheets of all central banks worldwide in 1891.
 Central banks published these balance sheets at a high frequency, in addition to their annual reports to shareholders.
 The legal (or in some cases customary) obligation to publish these balance sheets was justified by the requirements to which central banks were subject in terms of the relationship between the currency in circulation and the reserves, or the ceilings on circulation.
-Figures of banknotes circulation and gold reserves were carefully looked at by policymakers and investors; they were published in major financial newspapers, as well as data on exchange rates and discount rates (e.g. L'Economiste Européen in France, The Banker in the United Kingdom, Le Moniteur in Belgium, see Baubeau 2018).
-However, newspapers did not publish data on other central bank assets, which were much more difficult to harmonize and compare, given the different financial and accounting practices of countries.
+Figures of banknotes in circulation and gold reserves were carefully looked at by policymakers and investors; they were published in major financial newspapers, alongside data on exchange rates and discount rates (e.g. L'Economiste Européen in France, The Banker in the United Kingdom, Le Moniteur in Belgium, see Baubeau 2018).
+However, newspapers did not publish data on other central bank assets, which were far more difficult to harmonize and compare, given different accounting practices of countries.

 The Bank of France took on this difficult and tedious task.
 Sufficient skills were needed to translate and understand the various reports.
-We use the original sources available in the archives of the Bank of France.
 We use monthly data to achieve the highest possible frequency available for all central banks.
 We also consulted the annual balance sheets, likewise prepared by the Bank of France and based on the annual reports of the respective central bank, in order to establish whether some balance sheet items were missing from the weekly and monthly publications.
-For instance, in a very limited number of cases and only when numbers were very small, foreign exchange reserves were only published in the annual report (see online appendix).
+For instance, in a limited number of cases and only when numbers were small, foreign exchange reserves were only published in the annual report (see online appendix).

 Data

-The joint evolution of domestic and international portfolios is key to our analysis and identification of economic mechanisms.
-Fortunately, the harmonized balance sheet provided by the source helped us to build those series.
-We assembled five major series in this respect: (1) metallic reserves (gold plus silver); (2) foreign paper (bills of exchange drawn on foreign places); (3) funds held abroad; (4) discount portfolio of domestic papers; (5) short term advances on securities and other collateral.
-(1), (2), and (3) constitutes the international portfolio while (4) and (5) capture the domestic portfolio.
-Details about all five series are available in the data appendix.
+The joint evolution of domestic and international portfolios is key to our analysis.
+Fortunately, the harmonized balance sheet provided by the source helped build those series.
+We assembled five major series for each country: (1) metallic reserves (gold plus silver); (2) foreign paper (bills of exchange drawn on foreign places); (3) funds held abroad; (4) discount portfolio of domestic paper; (5) short term advances on securities and other collateral.
+(1), (2), and (3) constitute the international portfolio while (4) and (5) capture the domestic portfolio.
+Details about all five series are available in the online appendix.

-Our dataset includes 21 central banks, encompassing all central banks in the world during the period 1891-1913 (the Swiss National Bank was created only in 1908 and the U.S. Federal Reserve in 1913).
+Our dataset includes 21 central banks, encompassing all central banks worldwide during the period 1891-1913 (the Swiss National Bank was created only in 1908 and the U.S. Federal Reserve in 1913).
 As Italy had three large banks of note issue (Bank of Italy, Bank of Naples and Bank of Sicily), we have a panel data set of 19 countries with a central bank.
-The online data appendix discusses the few other cases of multiple banks of issue.
-In the next section, we will add one country without a central bank (U.S.), for the purpose of comparison.
+The online appendix discusses the few other cases of multiple banks of issue.
+In the next section, we will add one country without a central bank (U.S.) for the purpose of comparison.